 You can expect full-bodied coffee with a robust flavor reminiscent of a campfire.

-How to Get the Best From Your Brew
+How to Get the Best From Your Cowboy Coffee

 The mention of cowboy coffee probably conjures up images of murky, tasteless brews.
 However, it shouldn’t turn out that way depending on how you make it and what coffee you use.
 Adjust as needed until you find the perfect balance of water, coffee, and heat.